tnscorcoran/kogito-demo/README.md

 ./target/using-kogito-1.0-SNAPSHOT-runner
 ```

-Again, make the same nmeasurements of startup time and RSS memory.
+Again, make the same measurements of startup time and RSS memory.

 You'll see a staggering difference - e.g. here's a sample of a couple of runs I did:
 ![](https://raw.githubusercontent.com/tnscorcoran/kogito-demo/master/images/11-measurements.png)